kalfton/kalfton.github.io/_pages/home.md

 ### About me
 Hello!
 I am Kaining Zhang.

-I recently joined the Quantitative life Sciences (QLS) department at International Centre for Theoretical Physics (ICTP) as an independent postdoc.
+I recently joined the **Quantitative life Sciences (QLS)** department at **International Centre for Theoretical Physics (ICTP)** as an independent postdoc.
 My research interests center on biological models of memory and their links to other cognitive processes, including attention and decision-making.

-Previously, I worked as a postdoc with Gaia Tavoni at Washington University in St. Louis, where I studied memory systems using tools from statistical physics, such as Hopfield networks.
+Previously, I worked as a postdoc with **Gaia Tavoni** at **Washington University in St. Louis**, where I studied memory systems using tools from statistical physics, such as Hopfield networks.

-Before that, I completed my Ph.D. in Biomedical Engineering still at Washington University, where I worked in Ilya Monosov Lab.
+Before that, I completed my Ph.D. in **Biomedical Engineering** still at Washington University, where I worked in **Ilya Monosov** Lab.
 During my Ph.D., I conducted experiments and recorded electrophysiology data to study how the brain processes novelty, surprise, and uncertainty.

-I received my bachelor’s degree in Physics from University of Science and Technology of China (USTC).
+I received my bachelor’s degree in Physics from **University of Science and Technology of China (USTC)**.

 My general interest is in uncovering the underlying principles and logic behind phenomena in both the natural and social worlds.